Nabizzle/FitMi-Data-Collection/README.md

 ![FitMi Puck Station](https://github.com/CaseFNI/FitMi-Data-Collection/blob/main/Media/FitMi%20Pucks.png)

-The pucks are usually used if a program called Rehab Studio, but we were provided code from [David Pruitt](#authors) from his work with the pucks that allows us direct access to each pucks rotational accelerometer, gyroscope, linear velocity measurement, quaternion measurement, and load cell.
+The pucks are usually used if a program called Rehab Studio, but we were provided code from [David Pruitt](#authors) from his work with the pucks that allows us direct access to each pucks rotational accelerometer, gyroscope, linear acceleration measurement, quaternion measurement, and load cell.

 > **Note**
 > The load cell does not have units with its output to my knowledge